jgarc186/second-brain/2-areas/chart-your-course/2025/week_13_correct_your_course.md

 ### 03.29.2025 - Saturday
 - My spelling and grammar have been very sloppy, I need to pay more attention to the details of it, in this way I can become a more precise communicator.

+### 03.30.2025 - Sunday
+- Developing the identity of a clean person, rather than letting things slide to clutter and disarray, such as unwashed dishes or disorganize bed, even when those things seem to be small and insignificant, they are not, they are the building blocks of a life of order and discipline.
+So I will be intentional about cleaning up after myself and keeping things in order.